-During March 1997, the Company completed a public offering of a total of 3,450,00 shares of its common stock, of which 2,875,000 shares were sold by the Company and 575,000 shares were sold by the selling shareholders.
+During March 1997, the Company completed a public offering of a total of 3,450,00 shares of its common stock, par value \$0.01, of which 2,875,000 shares were sold by the Company and 575,000 shares were sold by the selling shareholders.
 The net proceeds to the Company from the offering (after deducting underwriting discounts and commissions and estimated expenses of the offering) were approximately \$18.2 million.

-The Company has filed a registration statement with the Securities and Exchange Commission for an offering of 1,820,000 shares of its common stock, of which 1,800,000 shares are being sold by the Company and 20,000 shares are being sold by selling shareholders.
-The Company has granted an option to the underwriters to purchase up to 273,000 shares on the same terms to satisfy over-allotments in the sale of the 1,820,000 shares.
+The Company is preparing to register with the Securities and Exchange Commission 1,850,000 shares of its common stock, of which 1,800,000 shares are being sold by the Company and 50,000 shares are being sold by selling shareholders.
+The Company has granted an option to the underwriters to purchase up to 277,500 shares on the same terms to satisfy over-allotments in the sale of the 1,850,000 shares.